Wednesday, August 29, 2012

 Many of the online gurus discuss innovation and creativity and carry articles on their blogs on the topics.
 The numerous gurus on startups cover many of the same topics because the topics are so common to all companies.
 It can be rather daunting to determine which of these people are the best or even have relevant experience to their discussion topics.

-You may recall the discussion previously of how to add innovation and creativity to your business.
-The highlighted key topics were: 1) Identify the problem, 2) Encourage the team, 3) Problems should have markets, 4) Engineer or re-engineer for performance, 5) Move quickly, and 6) Develop IP strategy.
+You may recall other posts discussing how to add innovation and creativity to your business.
+The key topics are: 1) Identify the problem, 2) Encourage the team, 3) Problems should have markets, 4) Engineer or re-engineer for performance, 5) Move quickly, and 6) Develop IP strategy.
 These topics relate to creating and developing new products.
 Related topics may go for solving problems or re-engineering your company.

 When your company has needs for change or problem solving, identification of the problem is the first step.
 Gathering all the information needed to evaluate the problems and potential solutions are next.
 This is where all your resources provide you with information, discussion and feedback.
 The online gurus may even be great sources of information at this point.